Damnatio ad bestias: History

 The exact purpose of the early damnatio ad bestias is not known and might have been a religious sacrifice rather than a legal punishment, especially in the regions where lions existed naturally and were revered by the population, such as Africa, India and other parts of Asia.
 For example, Egyptian mythology had a chimeric Underworld demon, Ammit, who devoured the souls of exceptionally sinful humans, as well as other lion-like deities, such as Sekhmet, who, according to legend, almost devoured all of humanity soon after her birth.
 There are also accounts of feeding lions and crocodiles with humans, both dead and alive, in Ancient Egypt and Libya.

 Similar condemnations are described by historians of Alexander the Great's campaigns in Central Asia.
 A Macedonian named Lysimachus, who spoke before Alexander for a person condemned to death, was himself thrown to a lion, but overcame the beast with his bare hands and became one of Alexander's favorites.
+It is important to note that this has no real proof, and if real was likely a weakened/juvenile lion.
 In northern Africa, during the Mercenary War, Carthaginian general Hamilcar Barca threw prisoners to the beasts, whereas Hannibal forced Romans captured in the Punic Wars to fight each other, and the survivors had to stand against elephants.

 Lions were rare in Ancient Rome and human sacrifice was banned there by Numa Pompilius in the 7th century BC, according to legend.
 Damnatio ad bestias appeared there not as a spiritual practice but rather a spectacle.
-In addition to lions, other animals were used for this purpose, including bears, leopards, and Caspian tigers.
+In addition to lions, other animals were used for this purpose, including dogs, wolves, bears, leopards, tigers, hyenas, and crocodiles.
 It was combined with gladiatorial combat and was first featured at the Roman Forum and then transferred to the amphitheaters.

 Terminology

 Whereas the term damnatio ad bestias is usually used in a broad sense, historians distinguish two subtypes: obicĕre bestiis (to throw to beasts) where the humans are defenseless, and damnatio ad bestias, where the punished are both expected and prepared to fight.
 In addition, there were professional beast fighters trained in special schools, such as the Roman Morning School, which received its name by the timing of the games.
 These schools taught not only fighting but also the behavior and taming of animals.
 The fighters were released into the arena dressed in a tunic and armed only with a spear (occasionally with a sword).
 They were sometimes assisted by venators (hunters), who used bows, spears and whips.
 Such group fights were not human executions but rather staged animal fighting and hunting.
-Various animals were used, such as elephants, wild boars, buffaloes, aurochs, bears, lions, tigers, leopards, hyenas, and wolves.
+Various animals were used, such as elephants, rhinoceroses, wild boars, buffaloes, hippopotamuses, aurochs, bears, lions, tigers, leopards, hyenas, and wolves.
 The first such staged hunting (venatio) featured lions and panthers, and was arranged by Marcus Fulvius Nobilior in 186 BC at the Circus Maximus on the occasion of the Greek conquest of Aetolia.
 The Colosseum and other circuses still contain underground hallways that were used to lead the animals to the arena.